plotly/plotly.github.io/_posts/2015-10-16-make-a-dashboard.md

 ### Step 8 - Embed Your Dashboard

 Embed your dashboard in an iframe on your own site!
-Edit the following code, replacing our dashboard with the appropriate link to yours: "<iframe width="640" height="480" frameborder="0" seamless="seamless" scrolling="no" src="http://dashboards.ly/ua-pTJsonHqrwjs4wQ45YBgST"></iframe>"
+Edit the following code, replacing our dashboard with the appropriate link to yours: !"<iframe width="640" height="480" frameborder="0" seamless="seamless" scrolling="no" src="http://dashboards.ly/ua-pTJsonHqrwjs4wQ45YBgST"></iframe>"

 Our insurance "Quarterly Outlook" can be found here: http://dashboards.ly/ua-pTJsonHqrwjs4wQ45YBgST.
 Got a cool dashboard of your own?
 Drop us a line!